 - 4. Use the ProbeRuntimeMbean instance to get the actual runtime metrics in one of the following ways: - a.
-Use the ProbeRuntimeMBean method getMetric() to pull the information. - b.
-Use javax.management.NotificationBroadcaster.addNotificationLi stener() to have the information pushed to you every time there is a change in the metrics.

-5. When you are finished gathering monitoring information, unregister the MBean from the MBean server as Example 6-7 shows.
+Use the ProbeRuntimeMBean method getMetric() to pull the information. - javax.management.NotificationBroadcaster.addNotificationLi stener() to have the information pushed to you every time there is a change - When you are finished gathering monitoring information, unregister the MBean from the MBean server as Example 12-7 shows.

-Example 6-7 Unregistering the MBean
+Example 12-7 Unregistering the MBean

+'''

 probON.terminate();

+'''

-For additional details about these MBean interfaces and how to use them to monitor throughput and latency, see the com.bea.wlevs.monitor.management package in the Oracle CEP Java API Reference.
+For additional details about these MBean interfaces and how to use them to monitor throughput and latency, see the com.bea.wlevs.monitor.management package in the Oracle Fusion Middleware Java API Reference for Oracle Complex Event Processing.

-6.3.5 How to Connect to a Local or Remote Oracle CEP JMX Server Using JConsole
+12.3.5 How to Connect to a Local or Remote Oracle CEP JMX Server Using JConsole With Security Enabled